scikit-build/scikit-build-core/README.md

 # The build directory.
 Defaults to a temporary directory, but can be set.
 build-dir = ""

+# Immediately fail the build.
+This is only useful in overrides.
+fail = false

 ```

 <!-- [[[end]]] -->